durrantlab/autogrow4/tutorial/tutorial.md

 ####    /autogrow4/accessory_scripts/convert_single_ligand_pdbqt_to_pdb.py:
-    This script is used to decompress or recompress AutoGrow data.
+    This script is used to decompress or recompress AutoGrow4 data.

-    If you use the reduce_files_sizes option AutoGrow will convert concatinate and compress all files in the PDBs directory of each generation.
+    If you use the reduce_files_sizes option AutoGrow4 will convert concatinate and compress all files in the PDBs directory of each generation.
 This is useful when doing larger runs as data transfer is faster and data storage is reduced when files are merged and compressed.
-        -The concatination script that is run in AutoGrow 4 can be found at:
+        -The concatination script that is run in AutoGrow4 4 can be found at:
                 /autogrow4/autogrow/docking/concatinate_files.py
     This script will either:
         1) Return the files back to their original uncompressed and deconcatinated formating